 Branding is about understanding your target market and the competition within the market share.
 Branding is about reaching potential customers who see you as the sole provider of solutions for their needs.
 Promotions are key to reaching this customer base, exposing your brand to these customers, and building a brand community.

 A strong brand will figure out all the above qualities:

 - Confirm the brand’s credibility in the market

-- Emotionally connect target prospects with product and services
+- Emotionally connect target prospects with products and services

 - Motivate the potential buyer to make a purchase